Click for larger view scroll down for places!!

 *August 1994: the birth of the ocean show concept at Creative Space Place, New Brunswick

 Each piece created for this show measures 8 ft.
 H x 4 ft.
 W, and was done on heavy, transparent vinyl or acetate in one case.
 The theme is the ocean and denizens of the deep.
-We have documented the show.
-There are all together twenty-six artists and over 1000 children participating in this project.
+Here we have documented the show.
+There were twenty-six artists at the beginning but over the years, the show grew.
 The pieces came from Alaska, Georgia, New Mexico, Arizona, Pennsylvania, New York, Illinois, Louisiana and New Jersey.
 The show converged for the first time in November/December 1995 in an exhibition at Lincoln Center's Cork Gallery, 65th Street & Broadway, New York.

 Our goal was to begin an experiment, opening doors and gathering artists to see how far we could make this ocean roll.
 "Plastique-the Ocean Show" has visited hospitals, libraries, senior centers, schools, and festivals.